ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en-us.md

 ![02 Display network topology 01](images/02-display-network-topology01.png)

-A view of the entire network is displayed.
+A view of all network elements is displayed.

 Left-click on `Network Topology`{.action}.

 ![02 Display network topology 02](images/02-display-network-topology02.png)

-A network topology view is available with two public IP addresses connected to the gateway **ovh-T0-gateway** and the connection to the gateway **ovh-T1-gateway**.
+A network topology diagram is available with two public IP addresses connected to the **ovh-T0-gateway** and the connection to the **ovh-T1-gateway**.

 Inside initial configuration, there is no link between your VMware infrastructure and the internet.